smussenden/data-journalism-19-spring/instructor-notes/10-session-notes.md

 * Review class schedule for today.

 ## Data Acquisition Project Discussion - 20 minutes
+### NOTE FOR NEXT YEAR.
+Need to knock this down to 15 minutes.
+Went on too long, cut into lab time.
 * The reporting is ongoing.
 You did a lot of great reporting leading up to the publication of this post, some more than others.
 It does not stop here.
 We're working up to writing a good request in a few weeks. **If you have not talked to someone on phone yet, move heaven and earth to get someone on the phone ASAP**
 * If you emailed and got no response, call.
 If you called and got no response, call again.
 If the person you get isn't the write person to talk about, find out who is.
 * **Who is having a problem they could use the class's help on?**